Day 1: Arrival Jerez or Seville

 Today we have the chance to visit the old fishing village of Sancti Petri, nowadays a small port to take a boat to the island of Sancti Petri, where an old castle occupies almost all the island.
 The history of the island is amazing; it seems to be related to the personality of Hercules.

-Afterwards you cycle through the bigger town of Chiclana to continue to San Fernando on a track along the railway.
-After crossing the town of San Fernando, you continue to the romantic harbour town of Cádiz.
-You will have all afternoon free to visit this amazing old town!
+After crossing bridge Lavaera you come to the town of San Fernando, where you can take a coffee before you continue to the romantic harbor town of Cadiz.
+And as this is a short and flat stage, you will have all afternoon free to visit this amazing old town!

 Day 6.
 Cádiz-Rota by ferry, Sanlúcar 30 km